-- 2. Dissenting in Wilkerson v.
+- 2. "[T]he State [has] the burden of proving beyond a reasonable doubt that there is a probability that appellant, if allowed to live, would commit criminal acts of violence in the future, so as to constitute a continuing threat, whether in or out of prison."
+Ladd v.
+State, 3 S.W.
+3d 547, 557 (Tex.
+Crim.
+App.
+2000). - 3.
+Dissenting in Wilkerson v.
 State, 881 S.W.
 2d 321 (Tex.
 Crim.
 App.
 1994), Judge Baird argued that the majority erred by focusing on only the aggravating factors in this non-exclusive list when deciding the sufficiency of future dangerousness evidence.
 Seven of the eight factors militated in favor of a life sentence, and the only one which did not was misleading.
 "In effect, the majority chooses to ignore the cumulative weight of the evidence mitigating towards reforming appellant's sentence from death to life imprisonment.
 Nonetheless, when examined as a whole, the weight of the evidence suggests that appellant has a reasonable chance of rehabilitation and is probably not a continuing threat to society.
 Consequently, a rational jury could not have affirmatively answered the second punishment issue beyond a reasonable doubt.
 Therefore, to affirm appellant's sentence would be to 'wantonly' and 'freakishly' impose a death sentence, in violation of the United States Constitution."
-Id. at 344 (Baird, J., dissenting). - 3.
-"Rehabilitation is obviously a proper consideration under special issue number two."
+Id. at 344 (Baird, J., dissenting).

+- 4. "Rehabilitation is obviously a proper consideration under special issue number two."
 Jackson v.
 State, 819 S.W.2d 142, 149 (Tex.
 Crim.
 App.
-1990). - 4.
+1990). - 5.
 "The 'ultimate penalty' is reserved for those few incorrigibles that pose such a great threat to society that they cannot be incarcerated without fear of further violent outbursts toward others, and it is that future probability that a jury is called on to decide."
 Nobles v.
 State, 843 S.W.2d 503, 510 (Tex.
 Crim.
 App.
+1992).

-1992). - 5.
-In Garcia v.State, 919 S.W.
+6. In Garcia v.State, 919 S.W.
 2d 383 (Tex.
 Crim.
 App.
 1994), the court seemed to conduct a balancing analysis of the Keeton factors:

-When we consider this evidence with relation to the Keeton factors, we find the jury's affirmative answer to the second punishment issue is supported by: the circumstances of he offense; the calculated and deliberate nature in which appellant acted; psychiatric evidence presented by the State; appellant's prior criminal record; his commission of capital murder subsequent to the instant offense; and, the lack of evidence that appellant was under duress or domination of another.
-We find the following Keeton factors militate against an affirmative answer to the second punishment issue: appellant's age; his codefendant's participation in the instant offense; and, appellant's history of alcohol abuse.
-Considering all the evidence, we conclude a reasonable juror could have found a probability that appellant would commit criminal acts of violence that would constitute a continuing threat to society.
+When we consider this evidence with relation to the Keeton factors, we find the jury's affirmative answer to the second punishment issue is supported by: circumstances of he offense: the calculated and deliberate nature in which appellant acted; psychiatric evidence presented by the State: appellant's prior criminal record; his commission of capital murder subsequent to the instant offense; and, the lack of evidence that appellant was under duress or domination of another.
+We find the following Keeton factors militate against an affirmative answer to the second punishment issue: appellant's age; his co-defendant's participation in the instant offense; appellant's history of abuse. alcohol Considering all the evidence, we conclude a reasonable juror could have found a probability that appellant would commit criminal acts of violence that would constitute a continuing threat to society.